 Personality Sketch

 Dr. Fleckenstein left Elk Hills in 1995 to complete his doctoral program at the Colorado School of Mines.
 He researched wellbore stresses using finite element modeling and graduated with a doctoral degree in Petroleum Engineering in 2000 and a minor in Mathematics.
-He maintains an active practice in consulting, working in multiple basins in the United States, designing drilling, completion and workover programs, including an ongoing redevelopment program offshore in the Santa Barbara Channel.
+He maintains an active practice in consulting, working in multiple basins in the United States, designing drilling, completion and workover programs, including a redevelopment program offshore California, in the Santa Barbara Channel.
 He has taught graduate, undergraduate courses and industry seminars in Completions, Drilling and Workover Engineering.
 He has attended numerous industry schools, technical conferences and symposiums as part of his continuing education.

 Back to Main Page